Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 [III.1] Na druhé straně vagonu proti Vaňkovi seděl kuchař okultista z důstojnické mináže a cosi psal.
 Za ním seděli sluha nadporučíka Lukáše vousatý obr Baloun a telefonista přidělený k 11. marškumpačce, Chodounský.
 Baloun přežvykoval kus komisárku a vykládal uděšeně telefonistovi Chodounskému, že za to nemůže, když v té tlačenici při nastupování do vlaku nemohl se dostat do štábního vagonu ku svému nadporučíkovi.

-Matějka was a kaprál who overindulged in food on the way to the front in Serbia, this according to telephone operator Chodounský.
-This was at the very beginning of the war when food was plentiful and enthusiasm for the war was great.
+was a kaprál who overindulged in food on the way to the front in Serbia, according to telephone operator Chodounský.
+This was at the very beginning of the war when food was plentiful and enthusiasm for the war was high.
 It happened on the way through Hungary down to the Balkans front by the river Drina.

 Background

 In Infanterieregiment Nr.
-91 many Matějka served during the war.
-One of them was Adolf Matějka from Vimperk and he was in the regiment at the same time as Hašek and the two were even taken prisoner together at Chorupan 24 September 1915[a].
-Two more Matějka from the regiment were captured the same day.
+91 many Matějkas served during the war.
+In the Verlustliste there is actually a Korporal Matějka.
+His first name was Adolf and he was from Výškovice (now part of Vimperk), okresPrachatice.
+He entered military service in 1904, which indicates that he was born in 1883 like Jaroslav Hašek.
+The two were even taken prisoner together at Khorupan24 September 1915[a].
+Two more Matějkas from the regiment were captured the same day.

 Quote(s) from the novel